 The best way to keep corn warm for a party is in a slow cooker.
 Once the corn is cooked, turn the slow cooker to the warm or low setting, depending on your slow cooker, and remove the lid.
 If there isn’t already water in the bottom of the slow cooker, add a cup of hot water.

 Using the slow cooker without the lid will allow the steam and heat to rise and escape keeping the corn warm without overcooking it.
-This warming method can be used no matter how you cooked the corn on the cob in the first place.
+This warming method can be used even if you boil corn on the cob, roast it in the oven, or cook it on the grill.

 Always keep in mind that the best way to eat corn is immediately after it has been cooked, so don’t plan on keeping it warm in the slow cooker for a long period of time.

-The reason for wrapping corn on the cob in foil is to steam the corn but cooking it in the slow cooker with a little water and a lid does that for you.
-We suggest that you can make slow cooker corn with no foil and save the foil for something else!
+Although you can wrap it in foil, it is unnecessary.
+The reason for wrapping corn on the cob in foil is to steam the corn, but cooking it in the slow cooker with a little water and a lid does that for you.
+We suggest that you can make crock pot corn without foil and save the foil for something else!

 What To Serve With Corn On The Cob